amzadb/SpringBoot-RestAPI/README.md

         }
      ```
 ### Notes:
-* Ensure that the Authorization header is set correctly with the value Bearer valid-token.
+* Ensure that the Authorization header is set correctly with the value <code>Bearer valid-token</code>.
-* The application uses an in-memory H2 database, which is configured in the application.properties file.
+* The application uses an in-memory H2 database, which is configured in the <code>application.properties</code> file.